Our Happy Users

 Q3: Can suede be laser-engraved safely?

-Yes, but use low power (around 15–20%) and good ventilation.
+Yes, for the Tshirt, the most recommended materials is the Suede Tshirt, but also use low power (around 15–20%) and good ventilation.
 The result is a soft, velvety texture rather than deep cuts.

 Q4: Any Suggestion if I want to print with the laser machine?